 Neither Delaware nor Pennsylvania requires this coverage.
 New Jersey requires

-this coverage at the 15/30 level on a Standard policy (its not required

-on a Basic
+this coverage at the 15/30 level on a Standard policy, but not on a Basic

-policy).
+policy.
 In Pennsylvania, if you choose to buy this coverage and have more

-than one car on your policy, you may choose to stack your
+than one car on your policy, you may stack your coverage.
+Stacking essentially

-elsealso argue for high limits on uninsured/underinsured
+protects someone elsealso argue for high limits on uninsured/underinsured

-motorist coveragewhere

-you are protecting yourself.
-The cost of increasing your limit from 20/40
+motorist coveragewhich protects you.
+The cost of increasing your limit

-or 25/50 for the personal injury portion of uninsured/underinsured motorist
+for the personal injury portion of uninsured/underinsured motorist coverage

 For an additional premium, most insurers will broaden your collision or